microsoft/Build25-LAB304/3-AriaSnapshots/README.md

 ### Differences between **toHaveText** and **toMatchAriaSnapshot**

-The **toHaveText** assertion targets a specific element, like the **<h1>** heading, and verifies that its exact visible text content matches the provided string ("Twisters").
+The **toHaveText** assertion targets a specific element, like the **"<h1>"** heading, and verifies that its exact visible text content matches the provided string ("Twisters").

-In contrast, **toMatchAriaSnapshot** examines a larger region, such as the **<main>** content area, and checks its overall accessible structure—including element roles, names, and levels—against a stored snapshot.
+In contrast, **toMatchAriaSnapshot** examines a larger region, such as the **"<main>"** content area, and checks its overall accessible structure—including element roles, names, and levels—against a stored snapshot.
 While **toHaveText** focuses on the precise visual text of one element, **toMatchAriaSnapshot** validates the semantic structure and accessibility of potentially multiple elements within a section.

 ### Step 3: Manually add assertions to verify the application's state after the search: